Human health protection through fish consumption and swimming advisories in Louisiana.

 In addition to fish consumption advisory development and dissemination, LDH, in cooperation with LDEQ, issued a brochure describing how to choose, clean and cook recreationally caught fish and shellfish.
 The brochure, entitled Eating Recreationally Caught Seafood in Louisiana, describes ways to reduce the potential for consuming hazardous compounds that may be present.

 The Tissue Screening Level (TSL) document is a companion document to "Protocol for Issuing Public Health Advisories for Chemical Contaminants in Recreationally Caught Fish and Shellfish."
 This document provides screening levels for commonly encountered contaminants in seafood tissues.
 The TSL were developed based on exposure assumptions used in the advisory process.
 These levels are not intended to be applied as regulatory standards but rather are being proposed as a tool to assist regulated parties in identifying acceptable analytical detection limits for chemicals of concern (COC) in fish/shellfish tissue, evaluating sediment remedial strategies and alternatives, evaluating biomonitoring data, etc.

-For more information regarding mercury and other fish consumption advisories contact the LDH hotline at 1-888-293-7020 or call the LDEQ at (225) 219-3189.
+For more information regarding mercury and other fish consumption advisories contact the LDH hotline at 1-888-293-7020 or call LDEQ Customer Service at 1-866-896-5337.